obsidian-tasks-group/obsidian-tasks/docs/getting-started/statuses.md

 Then see [How to set up your custom statuses]({{ site.baseurl }}{% link how-to/set-up-custom-statuses.md %}) for how to set up your custom statuses.

 {: .warning }
-Remember to set up your chosen CSS Snippet or Theme before setting up the custom statues.
+Remember to set up your chosen CSS Snippet or Theme before setting up the custom statuses.

 ### Minimal supported statuses